derrickpehjh/CZ4045-NLP-Assignment/README.md

 5) PosTagging.java.
 1st half of the output prints 5 original sentences.
 2nd half of the output prints the 5 sentences with POS Tagging included.

 ## Part 2
 1) nounPhase.java.
-1st half of the output prints the top 10 noun phrase.
-2nd half of the output prints the top 10 noun phrase for 3 chosen products.
+1st half of the output prints the number of reviews that it has process, the number of unique phrases as well as the top 20 noun phrase for the overall processing.
+2nd half of the output prints the top 20 noun phrase for 3 chosen products.

 ## Part 3
 1) Sentiment.java.
 1st half of the output prints the top 20 positive words.
 2nd half of the output prints the top 20 negative words.